accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/bouton-formulaire.md

 - Otherwise the content of the `<button>` tag;
 - Otherwise `title`.

 This order should be used to assess the relevance of the button's "accessible name".
-For example, even if there is a `title` and a text passage referenced by `aria-labelledby` on the same button, it is the text passage referenced by `aria-labelledby` that should be evaluated.
+For example, even if there is a `title` and a passage of text referenced by `aria-labelledby` on the same button, it is the passage of text referenced by `aria-labelledby` that should be evaluated.

 Reference: <span lang="en">[Accessible name and description calculation](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation)</span>.